Learn about park planning, design or construction projects that are currently underway:

 - Cambridgeport Parks:The City completed renovation of three neighborhood parks in Cambridgeport in 2013: Alberico Park, David Nunes (Old Morse) Park, and Fulmore Park.
 The renovated parks provide a wide range of different activities for users of all ages and physical abilities.

-- Clement Morgan and Pine Street Parks: These two parks in Area Four were renovated in 2010 with all new play equipment, landscaping, pathways and park furniture.
+- Clement Morgan and Pine Street Parks: These two parks in the Port were renovated in 2010 with all new play equipment, landscaping, pathways and park furniture.

 - Elm and Hampshire Plaza: : A comprehensive renovation of Elm and Hampshire Plaza in the Wellington-Harrington neighborhood was completed in 2015.
 The new plaza features improved seating areas, a Little Lending Library, a new spinning and climbing play feature, and musical dance chimes.